 We recommend an OnDeck business loan over a Kabbage loan because OnDeck offers lower rates for prime borrowers and can originate much larger loans.
 OnDeck’s minimum credit score requirement is 600, which is slightly higher than Kabbage’s.
 OnDeck can get you a term loan faster than traditional lenders like banks.
 In addition, OnDeck is often half as expensive as a merchant cash advance.

-Starting Rates: 9.99%
+Starting rates: 9.99% APR

-Kabbage vs OnDeck Summary
+Kabbage vs OnDeck Capital at a Glance

 |Expected APR Range|

 Is Kabbage or OnDeck Right for Your Business?

 How We Evaluated Kabbage vs OnDeck Capital